Congratulations on your recent admission to the USC Thornton School of Music!

 Please communicate your plans to us through the online Statement of Intent form.

 * Applicants admitted after April 15 may be assigned a later commitment deadline.
-Please abide by the deadline listed in the e-mail you received.
+Please abide by the deadline listed in the e-mail you received from Thornton Admission.

 USC Graduate Welcome Website